kremi151/AndroidJniBitmapOperations/README.md

 # AndroidJniBitmapOperations

+This is a fork of the original [AndroidDeveloperLB/AndroidJniBitmapOperations](https://github.com/AndroidDeveloperLB/AndroidJniBitmapOperations) project with the goal to provide updated build toolings and AAR artifacts.

 Allows to perform various simple operations on bitmaps via JNI , while also providing some protection against OOM using the native Java environment on Android

 Some of the operations are: